 When we think of business objectives, it’s easy to get stuck on what we need to complete 100%.
 But, this is a dangerous mindset as it can limit your organization’s potential and desire to push the industry forward.
 So create OKRs based on two types of objectives: aspirational and committed.

 Aspirational objectives are goals that aren’t immediately attainable and might even seem like a dream.
-They are goals your team would be happy with a 40%+ completion rate.
+However, they are goals your team would be happy with a 40%+ completion rate.

 Committed objectives are the opposite of aspirational and need a very high completion rate for success, maybe even 100%.
-These could be related to client work or even goals that will help your business stay viable and continue growing.
+These could be related to client work or even goals to help your business stay viable and continue growing.

 When you combine both aspirational and committed objectives, your team has the focus and vision it needs to lead the industry.